xiaoyeli/superlu_dist/README.md

 SuperLU_DIST is a parallel extension to the serial SuperLU library.
 It is targeted for the distributed memory parallel machines.
 SuperLU_DIST is implemented in ANSI C, with OpenMP for on-node parallelism and MPI for off-node communications.
-We are actively developing GPU acceleration capabilities.
+We are actively developing multi-GPU acceleration capabilities.
 <!-- Currently, the LU factorization and triangular solution routines, -->
 <!-- which are the most time-consuming part of the solution process,-->